Psteven5/DEFER.h/README.md

  * DEFER_END(): Used to end a defer scope (before each return or exit), as this calls all the defers added since DEFER_START.
  * DEFER(...): Defers the code inside the brackets to a DEFER_END call.

-The implementation uses an array of jmp_bufs (or addresses of labels in the case of GCC) to allow unwinding of the defers accumulated and then proceed with control flow like normal.
+The implementation uses an array of jmp_bufs (or addresses of labels in the case of GNU C supporting compilers) to allow unwinding of the defers accumulated and then proceed with control flow like normal.